tlahin/roger_skyline_1/README.md

   Source: https://en-wiki.ikoula.com/en/To_protect_against_the_scan_of_ports_with_portsentry.

-  Insalling portsentry: `sudo apt-get install portsentry`.
+  Installing portsentry: `sudo apt-get install portsentry`.

   First we head to `/etc/default/portsentry` and set out TCP and UDP modes to advanced: